 JUMP Undergraduate Research Initiative

-The Joint University Microelectronics Program (JUMP) Undergraduate Research Initiative (URI) is an academic year long paid program that both exposes undergraduates to career opportunities associated with JUMP sponsors, and illustrates the benefits of obtaining an advanced degree in a technical area related to microelectronics and computer science.
+The Joint University Microelectronics Program (JUMP) Undergraduate Research Initiative (URI) is an academic year long paid program for CS/EE/CPE majors that both exposes undergraduates to career opportunities associated with JUMP sponsors, and illustrates the benefits of obtaining an advanced degree in a technical area related to microelectronics and computer science.
 It combines a structured undergraduate research experience with PhD student and faculty mentorship.

 Undergraduate research is something every student should consider.